Pet . Therapy. Notes...

 This First-Aid kit is in development – I am continuously adding topics, so be sure to pop back in.
 Please contact me with ideas you would like to explore or tools you would like to share – guest writers are welcome and appreciated!

-It is also important to remember that grief isn’t linear and that it contains seemingly endless layers.
-While you may arrive at a place where you feel at peace with your loss, triggers are everywhere, so know it can arise at unexpected times.
-The difference is in the severity.
-Shortly after my dog died, I distinctly recall breaking down in an aisle of PetSmart upon hearing a dog whimpering in excitement the same way Tovi had.
-Years later, I heard that whimper again, and while it still stung, I welcomed the dormant memory it sparked.
-Grief should leave a healthy scar: a wound no longer painful to touch but ever-present.
+It is also important to remember that grief isn’t linear and can have many layers.
+While you may arrive at a place where you feel at peace with your loss, triggers are everywhere, so know that it can arise at unexpected times.
+The difference will be in the severity.
+I believe grief should leave a healthy scar: a wound no longer painful to touch, but that always remains a part of you.
+Some scars never fully heal and that is OK too.

 Give yourself permission and space to feel all the feelings.
 No social pleasantries needed.